jdeathe/centos-ssh-memcached/README.md

 There are environmental variables available which allows the operator to customise the running container.

+##### MEMCACHED_AUTOSTART_MEMCACHED_WRAPPER

+It may be desirable to prevent the startup of the memcached-wrapper script.
+For example, when using an image built from this Dockerfile as the source for another Dockerfile you could disable memcached from startup by setting `MEMCACHED_AUTOSTART_MEMCACHED_WRAPPER` to `false`.
+The benefit of this is to reduce the number of running processes in the final container.
+Another use for this would be to make use of the packages installed in the image such as `memcached-tool` or the libmemcached tools `memcp`, `memcat`, `memrm` and `memflush`; effectively making the container a Memcached client.

 ##### MEMCACHED_CACHESIZE

 Use `MEMCACHED_CACHESIZE` MB memory max to use for object storage; the default is 64 megabytes.